 Now you may have a hard time getting to this place during high tide, but you should be able to reach it from the beach at low tide periods.
 Otherwise, you’d need to hike to this place from behind the beach to reach it.

-This was also a major destination I set on my list.
-It was one of the spots I saw in Washington (I didn’t go through the entire coast).
-This place was inaccessible to the public when I went there, but there was an official trail from which you could get a good look at it:
+The area you see in the picture is actually inaccessible to the public when I went there, but there was an official trail from which you could get a good look at it: